 The inventor has also perfected an arrangement for the application of the phonopore to telephonic purposes.
 By means of the phonopore, telephonic communication can be carried through an ordinary telegraph wire without interfering at all with the telegraphing.
 On the Great Western Railway two signal boxes, three and a half miles apart, have been telephonically connected by means of this invention, the telephone being installed on a block signalling wire - a wire which everywhere is sacred to block signalling alone, as the safety of trains and passengers depends on the communication being kept free from all interruption.
 The system is found to answer admirably, the two services on the same wire in no way interfering with each other.

-Bob Estreich points out that this application builds on another invention by Francois van Rysselberghe (1846-1893), which allowed the superimposition of telephonic speech on a telegraph line [Ref 5].
+The late Bob Estreich in his article on the phonopore points out that this application builds on another invention by Francois van Rysselberghe (1846-1893), which allowed the superimposition of telephonic speech on a telegraph line [Ref 5].
 Patented in 1882, it was a timely invention allowing network operators to implement telephone circuits rapidly over their existing Morse lines.
 Captain Cardew in his report tested similar means of superimposition.
 He described a device which he dubbed a 'separator' consisting of a magnet (inductor) between the regular Morse apparatus and line with a condenser (capacitor) between the buzzer mechanism and line.

 The newspaper article above makes no mention of how calling was effected, but one assumes the phonopore was used as a calling indication.